-More about the normal distribution probability: The normal probability is a type of continuous probability distribution that can take random values on the whole real line.
+More about the normal distribution probability so you can better understand this normal calculator: The normal probability is a type of continuous probability distribution that can take random values on the whole real line.
 The main properties of the normal distribution are:

 - It is continuous (and as a consequence, the probability of getting any single, specific outcome is zero)

 - It is "bell shaped" (and that is where the "Bell-Curve" name comes along)

 - It is determined by two parameters: the population mean and population standard deviation

 - It is symmetric with respect to its mean